saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 Wrapping up
 ===========

-In this article we explored some of the the execution module functions that the <b>Junos</b> proxy provides you with.
+In this article we explored some of the execution module functions that the <b>Junos</b> proxy provides you with.
 To see all the functions there are, you can either check the documentation use issue the following Salt CLI command: `salt dar01-dal05-lab03 junos`.

 The execution module functions are great for several reasons:
 - playing around and getting to know the Junos proxy minion